opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param points: Input 2D point set, stored in ``std::vector`` or ``Mat``.

     :param hull: Output convex hull.
 It is either an integer vector of indices or vector of points.
-In the first case the ``hull`` elements are 0-based indices of the convex hull points in the original array (since the set of convex hull points is a subset of the original point set).
-In the second case ``hull`` elements will be the convex hull points themselves.
+In the first case, the ``hull`` elements are 0-based indices of the convex hull points in the original array (since the set of convex hull points is a subset of the original point set).
+In the second case, ``hull`` elements aree the convex hull points themselves.

-    :param storage: The output memory storage in the old API (``cvConvexHull2`` returns a sequence containing the convex hull points or their indices).
+    :param storage: Output memory storage in the old API (``cvConvexHull2`` returns a sequence containing the convex hull points or their indices).

     :param clockwise: Orientation flag.
-If true, the output convex hull will be oriented clockwise.
-Otherwise, it will be oriented counter-clockwise.
-The usual screen coordinate system is assumed where the origin is at the top-left corner, x axis is oriented to the right, and y axis is oriented downwards.
+If it is true, the output convex hull is oriented clockwise.
+Otherwise, it is oriented counter-clockwise.
+The usual screen coordinate system is assumed so that the origin is at the top-left corner, x axis is oriented to the right, and y axis is oriented downwards.

     :param orientation: Convex hull orientation parameter in the old API, ``CV_CLOCKWISE`` or ``CV_COUNTERCLOCKWISE``.

     :param returnPoints: Operation flag.
-In the case of matrix, when the flag is true, the function will return convex hull points, otherwise it will return indices of the convex hull points.
-When the output array is ``std::vector``, the flag is ignored, and the output depends on the type of the vector - ``std::vector<int>`` implies ``returnPoints=true``, ``std::vector<Point>`` implies ``returnPoints=false``.
+In case of a matrix, when the flag is true, the function returns convex hull points.
+Otherwise, it returns indices of the convex hull points.
+When the output array is ``std::vector``, the flag is ignored, and the output depends on the type of the vector: ``std::vector<int>`` implies ``returnPoints=true``, ``std::vector<Point>`` implies ``returnPoints=false``.

 The functions find the convex hull of a 2D point set using the Sklansky's algorithm [Sklansky82]_